 Do you accept my health insurance?

-This is our most commonly asked question, and it's an important one.
-The answer varies, and has very important implications for you as the client (whether you choose us or another therapy practice), so we ask that you please take a few minutes to read the rest of this page.
+The answer to this question varies, and has important implications for you as the client (whether you choose us or another therapy practice), so we ask that you please take a few minutes to read the rest of this page.
 We are going to be much more transparent than most therapists probably have been, or will be, with you about the realities of using health insurance for therapy, so that you can make an informed decision about this important choice.

 The following is what we believe is important for you to know about health insurance: